This list barely covers all the possible applications for SCADA systems.

 First, a real-life SCADA network typically needs to monitor hundreds or even thousands of sensors.
 Some sensors measure inputs into the system - water flowing into a reservoir for example - and some sensors measure outputs - like valve pressure as water is released from the reservoir.

 Some of those sensors measure simple events that can be detected by a straightforward on/off switch, called a discrete input (or digital input).
-In real life, are used to measure simple states, such as whether equipment is on or off, or tripwire alarms, like a power failure at a critical facility.
+In real life, are used to measure simple states, such as whether the equipment is on or off, or tripwire alarms, like a power failure at a critical facility.

 Some sensors measure more complex situations where exact measurement is important.
 These are analog sensors, which can detect continuous changes in a voltage or current input.
 Analog sensors are used to track fluid levels in tanks, voltage levels in batteries, temperature and other factors that can be measured in a continuous range of input.